keithalewis/math/ross.md

 ## Appendix

-We use only basic facts about finitely additive measure theory.
+We require only basic facts from finitely additive measure theory.
 The Banach space of bounded function on set $S$ is
 $$
 	B(S) = \{f\colon S\to\RR\mid \|f\| =  \sup_{s\in S} |f(s)| < \infty\}